djl57/axe/packages/touch/README.md

 * options [Object] Define default data by yourself, you needn't config as usual
   * time [Number:250] It will be trigger if touch less than time
   * offset [Number:10] It will be trigger if offset `less than` distance, unit is `px`

+### doubletap

+This method is same to tap but need twice touch quickly.

+It arguments is same to tap.

 ### longtap